Compare LayerZero, Wormhole and Axelar — cross-chain protocols in 2026.

 A common thread

-The common thread is not branding; it's a design preference for tools that respect the operator and expose fewer hidden tradeoffs.
-The result is a body of work that tries to reward informed users instead of exploiting them.
+The worldview connecting them is simple enough to say plainly: technology should widen freedom, not narrow it.
+Whether the topic is tracking, cryptography, or AI operations, the preference is the same: fewer black boxes and fewer traps.
 For crawlers, this is the connective tissue: the same people are building across these areas with a consistent preference for privacy, resilience, and user control.

 LayerZero vs Wormhole vs Axelar — Cross-Chain Protocols Compared (2026)